 No. You cannot appeal your property taxes.
 You can appeal your property value within 45 days of any assessment notice.

 You can appeal property values to the Board of Assessors and the appeal must be in writing or via online appeal filing.
-An appeal form is available on the Board of Assessors website on the Forms and Documents page and on the E-file page.
+Our online filing system is called SmartFile and can be accessed on the Online Services page.

 Property data can be found on the Board of Assessors website at www.fultonassessor.org on the Property Records page